Ioan Sabău: Managerial career

 Sabău started his coaching career in 2000 at Universitatea Cluj in Divizia C, also being a player, helping the team gain promotion to Divizia B. He left shortly afterwards following a conflict with the club's officials.
-At the beginning of the 2003–04 Divizia B, he returned to Universitatea, but left after only two games.
-He went to coach fellow Divizia B team Gaz Metan Mediaș for two seasons, but did not manage to win a promotion to Divizia A. In 2005 he went to coach Divizia A club Gloria Bistrița for four seasons, the highlight of this period being a sixth-place finish at the end of the 2006–07 season.
+At the beginning of the 2003–04 Divizia B season, he returned to Universitatea, but left after only two games.
+He went to coach fellow Divizia B team Gaz Metan Mediaș for two seasons, but did not manage to win a promotion to Divizia A. In 2005 he went to coach Divizia A club Gloria Bistrița for four seasons, the highlight of this period being a sixth-place finish in the 2006–07 season.
 The team also reached 2007 UEFA Intertoto Cup final, earning a 2–1 home victory against Atlético Madrid, but lost the second leg with 1–0, thus losing the final on the away goals rule.

-In the 2009–10 season, Sabău coached Politehnica Timișoara, eliminating UEFA Cup holders Shakhtar Donetsk in the third round of the 2009–10 Champions League, which was the team of his former coach, Mircea Lucescu.
-Subsequently, they were eliminated by VfB Stuttgart in the next round, before reaching the 2009–10 Europa League group stage, where their campaign ended.
-He helped Politehnica finish the championship in fifth place.
+In the 2009–10 season, Sabău coached Politehnica Timișoara, eliminating UEFA Cup holders Shakhtar Donetsk in the third round of the Champions League, which was the team of his former coach, Mircea Lucescu.
+Subsequently, they were eliminated by VfB Stuttgart in the next round, before reaching the Europa League group stage, where their campaign ended.
+Domestically, he helped Politehnica finish the championship in fifth place.
 In the following years, he coached first league clubs FCM Târgu Mureș, on two occasions, and Rapid București, but also had a spell in the second league at ASA Târgu Mureș, without any notable results.

 In January 2023, after almost 10 years of inactivity, Sabău came back to coaching, signing with Universitatea Cluj.
 The team reached the 2023 Cupa României final where they were defeated by Sepsi OSK.
 He left the club after saving the team from relegation at the end of the season.
 However, he came back to "U" in August 2023.
 In the 2024–25 season, he helped the club finish in fourth place.
 Subsequently, the club played in the second round of the 2025–26 Conference League, being eliminated with 2–1 on aggregate by Ararat-Armenia.
 In October 2025, Sabău resigned, leaving "U" after the team's 10th-place standing following the first 13 rounds of the 2025–26 season.